jterrazz/42-hypertube/README.md

 # 42-hypertube

-*To learn more about this project, use the [wiki](https://github.com/jterrazz/42-hypertube/wiki) 😜*

-A web based application to explore and search torrent providers.
+A web application to explore, search and play videos of torrent providers.
 Videos are downloaded on the backend using the BitTorrent protocol and streamed to the browser.
 The front-end features a beautiful discovery page and social features such as comments.

 *Disclaimer: This application was made for learning purposes at the 42 Paris School.
 For legal reasons, this shouldn't be used in the real world.*

+*Learn more about how this project workd with the [wiki](https://github.com/jterrazz/42-hypertube/wiki) 😜*

 ## Starting guide